sergyDwhiz/nextWord/README.md

 # nextWord
-Predicts the next letter in a sequence via a RNN
+Predicts the next word in a sequence via a RNN